krismyu/website-repo-with-vids/content/pages/masspros.md

 faculty member for these small group mentoring lunches at the [UMass Faculty Club](http://www.umassuclub.com/).
 Your mentors will receive a small research stipend as a token of appreciation.

+At the fall orientation, we decided that the mentoring lunches should be used for developing research interest/questions for organization of both the working groups in the bootcamp and the theme for the Spring workshop, in addition to being used for discussion of other mentoring issues.
+For developing these ideas, we proposed two phases for the lunches, the first for initial generation/discussion of ideas within already proposed mentoring networks, and the second for further discussion by groups organized around the ideas:

+1. Lunches within mentoring networks ** by October 31, 2013 **

+*Goals: work out research ideas of interest for working group, brainstorm questions for workshop theme, discuss mentoring issues about tenure, grants, etc.*

+2. Lunches with brainstorming groups ** by November 27, 2013 **

+*Goals: develop plans for working group for bootcamp, further brainstorming*

+We also decided to share notes from these lunches, which I'll post in the section below.

+#### <a id="lunch-notes"></a> Notes from lunches ####

 #### <a id="lunch-procedure"></a> Arranging mentoring lunches through grant funds ####